Date: Sunday, August 5

 Weather: 85, Sunny

-Routine maintenance.
-Speed narrows will be used throughout the day and water will be added as needed
+The track was sealed overnight and opened up this morning.
+Speed harrows will be used throughout the day and water will be added as needed.

 2018 Live Racing

 The 2018 live racing season has been set.
 Join us for live racing, food trucks and family fun on the following dates:

 - August 4-5

 - September 15-16

 Post time is 12:55 p.m.